sdos/mcm-retentionManager/README.md

 ## Dev setup
 ### first setup after new checkout
-make sure to specify a python 3 or higher interpreter for your virtualenv (SDOS doesn't support python 2) in the main directory
+make sure to specify a python 3 or higher interpreter for your virtualenv (MCM doesn't support python 2) in the main directory